-Many employers and employees have benefitted from significant savings by replacing company cars with employee-owned cars part-funded by mileage allowances at HMRC rates.
-Where a company vehicle is still appropriate, a van rather than a car is worth considering.
+Many employers and employees have benefitted from significant savings by replacing company cars with employee-owned cars, part-funded by mileage allowances at HMRC rates.
+Where a company vehicle is still appropriate, it is worth considering a van as opposed to a car.

-Unrestricted use of a company van results in a taxable benefit of $\pounds$ 3,350, with a further $\pounds$ 633 benefit if free fuel is also provided.
-Limiting the employee's private use to only home to work travel could reduce both figures to zero.
+Unrestricted use of a company van results in a taxable benefit of £3,430, with a further £655 benefit if free fuel is also provided.
+Limiting the employee's private use to only home-to-work travel could reduce both figures to zero.